 Well, Lucknow stands out.
 Although it has a lot of cultural influence, it’s the Mughal culture that breathes through the city.
 Whether it’s their delirious cuisine, music or dance forms, or even the daily conversation language, the royalty with which Lucknow once thrived is still very much alive in all these facets of the city of Nawabs.
 And people, oh the people!
 These are some of the most courteous and warmest folks you’d find in and around India.
 To them, their guests are no less than Gods.
 Get them conversing with you and you’ll surely be pampered by these incredibly sweet-spoken people.
 Promise!

-The architecture is another factor that magnetically attracts people from across the globe.
-The detail, the nuances, and the vigour with which the Mughal monuments and structures were built now round up the tourist destinations of Lucknow any day.
+Architecture is another factor that magnetically attracts people from across the globe.
+The detail, the nuances, and the vigor with which the Mughal monuments and structures were built now round up the tourist destinations of Lucknow any day.

 Standing tall and strong, it also has the planet’s oldest human-made maze – its second gem.
 It’s said that there are over 1000 ways to enter the maze but there’s only one way to exit.
 So, if you go in there alone, you’re definitely going to get lost, unless of course, you have a smart guide by your side!
 Its architectural genius is such that, that when you’re inside the maze, you can even hear a person whispering, standing several feet away from you.
 Amazing, isn’t it?